awhitney42/YumYumDonut/README.md

 With the `f=(peek(v+30)and1)` statement, **v+30** is the memory location that indicates a sprite collision.
 The **f** variable is the result of a **PEEK** at the value in that location with a boolean **AND** operation with an operand of 1.
 Using an operand of 1 for this AND checks for any sprite collision with Sprite 0 (panda), where a resulting value of 1 indicates a collision with another sprite (the donut).

 The next statement `on f gosub 9` will go to the subroutine at line 9 if the value of **f** is 1.
 In other words, if the sprites collide then GOSUB 9 will be performed.
-As you can probably guess, GOSUB 9 contains the actions for handling when the panda successfully takes a bite of the donut!
+As you can probably guess, subroutine 9 contains the actions for handling when the panda successfully takes a bite of the donut!

-Next, `j=rnd(1)*2+2` sets a value of **j** where a value of 2 is added to a random floating point number between 0 and 2.
-In other words **j** will be some number between approximately 0.0001 and 3.9999.
+Then `j=rnd(1)*2+2` sets a value of **j** where a value of 2 is added to a random floating point number between approximately 2.0001 and 3.9999.
 You will see the use of **j** in just a bit.

-Now, `gosub10` is performed unconditionally.
+Next, `gosub10` is performed unconditionally.
 If you recall from above, GOSUB 10 is the subroutine that moves the sprites.
 This will be explained more when we cover line 10, but having this subroutine called unconditionally at this point with a random value of **j** allows for the donut to move around even when the panda remains stationary.

 The final statement on this line `z=rnd(1)` places a random floating point number between 0 and 1 into the **z** variable.